[This story was originally published on July 20, 2020. It has been updated.]

 If you notice that your child always has to do things a certain way, likes to do things repeatedly, or has to check on things to make sure they were done right, consider getting an assessment.
 These behaviors often happen when kids are feeling anxious and want to build in a sense of security for themselves.
 Wanting to play the same game or read the same story are standard kid behaviors, but if your kid becomes upset if you play the game slightly differently or if you read a new story, those are potential flags.
 All kids like repetition, but if you find yourself working extra hard to ensure things stay exactly the same to avoid a meltdown, it's time to reach out.

 If your child is showing any of the signs above, remember that doesn't necessarily mean they have a psychological, educational or behavioral disorder, but it does suggest there could be something beyond typical child development going on.
-The best way to find out is to seek professional guidance and let the experts tell you whether the behaviors are childhood quirks or something more significant.
+The best way to find out is to seek professional guidance and let the experts tell you whether the behaviors are typical or a sign of something more significant.
 Keep in mind, many doctors are currently offering virtual visits, so you could get answers without an in-person office visit.
 If you're seeing any of the signs above, it may be time to reach out for more information.